jvanstone/Canadainfo/README.md

 == Description ==

 Custom made theme that has Cookie-Pop-up.

-	 Plugin Add-ons:
+== Plugin Add-ons ==
 1. Crossword Plugin
 2. Canadian-guide members.
 It is a plugin that has been customized from PMPRO to reflect the needs for the Subscription site.
 3. "Rate us" Custom Plugin.

 == Installation ==